khalieq/cloud/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - What is the main advantage of automating configuration with Ansible?
-  	- This allows you to deploy to multiple servers using a single playbook
+  	- Its simplistic, makes applications and systems easier to deploy and maintain.

 The playbook implements the following tasks:
 - Install docker.io